 Lake Effect Snow

 The Great Lakes create unique weather patterns.
 One of those weather patterns is lake effect snow.
-Lake effect snowstorms occur in only three places in the world: the Great Lakes, the east shore of Hudson Bay and along the west coasts of the Japanese islands of Honshu and Hokkaido.
+Three geographic regions commonly affected by lake effect snow are the Great Lakes, the east shore of Hudson Bay, and the west coasts of the Japanese islands of Honshu and Hokkaido.
 While people in the snow belt regions have learned to adapt, living near the lakes and experiencing lake effect snow still affects the economy and culture in significant ways.
 For example, winter sports like skiing and snowmobiling are major industries in some snow areas.
 This lesson explores how the Great Lakes influence lake effect snow, other factors that contribute to it and ways of reading weather conditions to forecast lake effect storms.

 - National Science Education Standards – 5th-8th grade

 - Michigan Grade Level Content Expectations – 5th-7th grade

 - MS-ESS2-5 Earth Systems: Collect data to provide evidence for how the motions and complex interactions of air masses results in changes in weather conditions.